lleevveell66/HyperClock/README.md

 Colors and fonts are easily configurable.

 ## Requirements:
-- Raspberry Pi B+, 2B, or 3B
+- Raspberry Pi Zero/ZeroW/ZeroWH,B+, 2B, or 3B
-- Raspbian (Wheezy or Jessie)
+- Raspbian (Wheezy, Jessie, or Stretch)
 - Python
 - Pygame
 - Graphics capability (I have this running on 19" and 32" HDMI TVs and on a 7" TFT display with an external speaker)